Kenyan crypto group submits policy proposals to regulators

 • It also proposed adopting policy frameworks from other regions, such as the EU’s Markets in Crypto Assets (MiCA) framework.

-• A key recommendation was the creation of a local stablecoin to reduce reliance on the U.S. dollar (USD) in Kenya’s crypto ecosystem.
+• A key recommendation was to create a local stablecoin to reduce Kenya’s crypto ecosystem’s reliance on the U.S. dollar (USD).

 • With public consultations now closed, the technical committee will proceed with drafting the final version of the regulations.